 Bahamut’s Fervor (Su): This Limit Break grants the draconian and his allies the fervor to fight on for every enemy felled in Bahamut’s name.
 For a duration of 1 round + 1 round per four cleric levels after 1st, each enemy within 60 feet that fall to 0 hit points or lower grant the draconian and any allies within 60 feet 1d8 temporary hit points and a +2 sacred bonus to Strength.
 These bonuses stack for every enemy fallen but creatures with a total number of hit dice less than half of the cleric’s level do not grant any bonuses.
 These bonuses increase by an additional 1d8/+2 for every four cleric levels after 1st.
 This limit break requires only a swift action.

-A draconian casts geomancy spells which are drawn from the geomancer spell list.
-A draconian begins play with 2 1st level geomancer spells of his choice.
-At each new cleric level, he gains one new spell of any spell level or levels that he can cast (based on his new cleric level).
+A draconian casts black mage spells which are drawn from the black mage spell list.
+A draconian begins play with 3 1st level black mage spells of his choice.
+The draconian also selects a number of additional 1st-level spells equal to his Wisdom modifier to add to his list of spells.
+Each time a character attains a new cleric level, he gains two spells of his choice to add to his list of spells.
+The two free spells must be of spell levels he can cast.
 Like most mages, a draconian can find or purchase scrolls with spells to add to his repertoire.

-To learn or cast a geomancy spell, the draconian must have a Wisdom score equal to at least 10 + the spell level (Wis 11 for 1st-level spells, Wis 12 for 2nd-level spells, and so forth).
+To learn or cast a black mage spell, the draconian must have a Wisdom score equal to at least 10 + the spell level (Wis 11 for 1st-level spells, Wis 12 for 2nd-level spells, and so forth).
 The Difficulty Class for a saving throw against a draconian’s spell is 10 + the spell level + his Wisdom modifier.
 In addition, a draconian gains additional MP for having a high attribute (Wisdom).
+All black mage spells learned by the draconian uses his Wisdom modifier instead of Intelligence for all spells’ effects.

 A draconian adds Intimidate to his list of class skills.
 In addition, he gains a bonus on Diplomacy skill checks equal to half his cleric level.